JTD420/Converter/README.md

 # Setup
-Place the files in C:\Tools
+Place the files in C:\Tools</br>
-make sure you got NPM installed : https://nodejs.org/en/download/ run : C:\tools\FirstRun.bat this will install the Nitro confurter
+make sure you got NPM installed : https://nodejs.org/en/download/</br>
+run : C:\tools\FirstRun.bat this will install the Nitro confurter</br>

 # Step 1
 Download all the swf's with the download tool : C:\Tools\DownloadHabbo\Habbo_Downloader.exe